-A good presentation should
+A good presentation

-- have a clear introduction where the pupils outline what they have been working on - focus on the pupils and minimise the use of media such as film and recorded music - show that the pupils can convey a mathematical message in a way that captures the attention and interest of the audience - demonstrate that the members of the group at the stage understand the mathematics they have been working with and that they have all been participating actively - use simple materials or accessories to highlight the message - express the message through for example sketches, role-play, "interviews", original songs or similar.
+- has a clear introduction where the pupils outline what they have been working on - focuses on the pupils and minimal the use of media such as film and recorded music - shows that the four pupils can convey a mathematical message in a way that captures the attention and interest of the audience - demonstrates that the members of the group at the stage understand the mathematics they have been working with and that they have all been participating actively - uses simple materials or accessories to highlight the message - expresses the message through for example sketches, role-play, "interviews", original songs or similar.
 The presentation should not merely consist of reading a script.